 Refrigerator: To keep a little longer, keep them in the refrigerator for up to 10 days.

-Freezer: Thumbprint cookies are freezer friendly for up to 2 months.
-To freeze, let the cookies cool completely and store in freezer safe containers.
+Freezer: Thumbprint cookies are freezer-friendly for up to 2 months.
+To freeze, let them cool completely and store them in freezer-safe containers.

 - Vegan Snickerdoodles